How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 2 months before, begin applying actively.
 Set up alerts on all platforms, have your application documents ready (see below), and respond to every matching listing within minutes of it being posted.

 1 month before, if you haven't found permanent housing, book temporary accommodation.
 Options include a short-term sublet (Zwischenmiete), Wunderflats (furnished month-to-month apartments), or a hostel/Airbnb for the first 2 weeks.
-Many students find their permanent room after arriving through in-person viewings.
+Many internationals find their permanent room after arriving through in-person viewings.

 Where to Find Listings